 One tool your team can adopt is a Net Promoter Score, or NPS®, survey.
 NPS surveys use one question to collect both quantitative and qualitative data regarding customer experience.
 The survey asks customers to rate their likelihood to refer the brand on a scale of one-10, then provides the customer with a feedback box where they can leave comments or explain their response.

 Collecting customer feedback also gives you insight into individual customer problems.
 Your customer service team can reach out to customers who leave a negative NPS and see if there's any chance to improve their experience with your brand.
-This helps improve customer retention because a significant number of customers will appreciate your follow-up to their complaint.
+This helps improve customer retention as customers will appreciate the fact you're following up regarding their complaints.